 For 2010, the quarterly sales performance bonuses for Mr. Feinberg were based predominantly on new customer bookings and sales to existing customers.
 The execution of multi-year customer contracts and professional services bookings were the remaining factors in the determination of his sales performance bonuses.
 For 2010, Mr. Feinberg's territory in which such objectives were measured was comprised of Japan and the Asia Pacific region.
 Mr. Feinberg's annual incentive compensation target of \$55,000 in 2010 consisted of quarterly targets of \$13,750.
 In 2010, Mr. Feinberg earned \$16,907 of incentive compensation for the first quarter, \$12,117 for the second quarter, \$10,847 for the third quarter and \$12,507 for the fourth quarter, resulting in annual incentive compensation of \$52,378.
-New customer bookings actually achieved.
-Sales to existing customers translate into incentive comparing the quarterly bookings goal set by management for the region against the dollar amount in bookings actually achieved.
-Sales to existing customers translate into incentive compensation by comparing the percentage goal for monthly recurring revenue set by management for the region against the dollar amount in bookings actually achieved.
-Sales to existing customers translate into incentive compensation by comparing the percentage goal for monthly recurring revenue set by management for the region against the duarterly sales performance bonus target to determine the amount of bonus earned in such quarter.
-Certain factors may decrease the amount of bonus earned, such as non-standard contract terms, and certain other factors may increase the amount of bonus earned, such as large single bookings of over \$1 million.
+New customer bookings translate into incentive compensation by comparing the quarterly bookings goal set by management for the region against the dollar amount in bookings actually achieved.
+Sales to existing customers translate into incentive compensation by comparing the percentage goal for monthly recurring revenue set by management for the region against the percentage actually achieved.
+Such resulting percentages are then multiplied by the quarterly sales performance bonus target to determine the amount of bonus earned in such quarter.
+Certain factors may decrease the amount of bonus earned, such as large single bookings of over \$1 million.